This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Shop Floor Data Collection (or Capture).
 In the printing industry, this refers to the process of monitoring job progress, machine utilization, paper consumption, and other production data using bar code readers, data entry in terminals, automatic measuring devices,… The captured data are forwarded to and processed by an ERP system, MIS system or planning application.

 Abbreviation for Standard Generalized Markup Language, a standard that was used to code the attributes of text files for subsequent formatting or archiving.
 SGML is the precursor of both HTML and XML.

 To change the brightness or color of parts of a graphic image to simulate a three-dimensional depth.

 To make halftone printing dots smaller.
 Using negative separations, sharpening is accomplished with dot etching.
-Over exposure will also sharpen the negative films.
-When positive working plates are made using positive transparencies, sharpening happens automatically and the size of the printing dots are reduced by 5%.
+Overexposure will also sharpen the negative films.
+When positive working plates are made using positive transparencies, sharpening happens automatically and the size of the printing dots is reduced by 5%.
 This sharpening is called negative dot gain.

 A single piece of paper.

 A printing press that feeds sheets of paper, rather than a continuous paper roll or web.
 Sheets of different sizes can be printed on the same press.

 – The layout of images in a way that requires the use of separate plates to print the front and back of a sheet.

 – The printing of two different images on two different sides of a sheet of paper by turning the page over after the first side is printed and using the same gripper and side guides.

 A technique used to prevent creep or push-out in a saddle-stitched (or to a far lesser account perfect bound) book made up of a great number of pages of thick paper.